tomas-fryza/vhdl-course/Labs/02-logic/README.md

    | `B_equals_A_o`  | output | `std_logic` | B equals A |
    | `B_less_A_o`    | output | `std_logic` | B is less than A |

 2. In VHDL, define a testbench for a 4-bit binary comparator.
 Verify at least ten random input combinations.
+Make one intentional mistake when automatically verifying expected values using the `assert` command.

 ## Lab assignment